Sexual Harassment Response and Prevention Policy

 Prohibition against Retaliation

 Retaliation against a person who files a complaint, serves as a witness, or assists or participates in any manner in this procedure, is unlawful, is strictly prohibited and may result in disciplinary action.
 Retaliation is an adverse action taken against an individual as a result of complaining about or provides information regarding unlawful discrimination or harassment, exercising a legal right, and/or participating in a complaint investigation as a third- party witness.
 Adverse action includes being discharged, disciplined, discriminated against, or otherwise subject to adverse action because the individual reports an incident of sexual harassment, provides information, or otherwise assists in any investigation of a sexual harassment complaint.
-Participants who experience retaliation should contact the campus Title IX Coordinator or Director of Human Resources, and may file a complaint pursuant to these procedures.
+Participants who experience retaliation should contact the campus Title IX Coordinator/Dean of Student Affairs, and may file a complaint pursuant to these procedures.

 Reporting Sexual Harassment

 Preventing sexual harassment is everyone's responsibility!
 Clinton Community College cannot remedy sexual harassment unless we know about it.
-Any employee, student, intern or non-employee who has been subjected to behavior that may constitute sexual harassment is encouraged to report such behavior to a supervisor, manager, the Director of Human Resources or the Dean of Student Affairs.
-Students may report such behavior to a faculty or staff member, the Dean of Student Affairs or the Title IX Coordinator.
+Any employee, student, intern or non-employee who has been subjected to behavior that may constitute sexual harassment is encouraged to report such behavior to a supervisor, manager, or the Dean of Student Affairs.
+Students may report such behavior to a faculty or staff member, the Title IX Coordinator/Dean of Student Affairs.

 Reports of sexual harassment may be made verbally or in writing.
 A form for submission of a written complaint is attached to this Policy, and all employees are encouraged to use this complaint form.
 Employees who are reporting sexual harassment on behalf of other employees should use the complaint form and note that it is on another employee's behalf.